The Hunt For Old Mose eBook #26

 When the grave was filled, he set the shovel back against the cabin wall where he found it.
 He saddled his horse, locked the shelter to protect the other horse that was his now.
 He slid the 45-70 rifle into the rifle scabbard and rode down the mountain.

 The Hunt For Old Mose! is my newest 2017 action-packed western frontier eBook.
+This eBook was uploaded onto Amazon on January 1, 2017.
 I’ve made this comment section so I can share with visitors to my website what readers feel about this particular eBook.
 To share your comments too, just go back up to the top of the page and click on the Contact Me tab.

 Samuel Mejorado, January 23, 2017 This was an amazing adventure!!!
 Great storytelling yet again by one of my favorite authors.
 The story just builds into a high tension and riveting ending.
 With fact and history written all over it.
 Can’t wait for his next book.